Research Mentoring Program - Home

 • Mentees must organize their appointments together with the Mentor.

-• The role of the ITI is to connect accepted applicants with their Mentor of choice.
+• The role of the ITI is to connect accepted applicants with their Mentor of choice or viable alternatives.

 • The ITI disclaims any and all liability for damages that may arise out of, or in connection with the research mentoring.